-It’s no longer a question of SEO or PPC … it’s SEO and PPC Search engine marketing (SEM) has come a long stretch.
+It’s no longer a question of SEO or PPC … it is SEO and PPC.
+Search engine marketing (SEM) has come a long stretch.
 In 2014, Conductor reported organic search accounted for 64% of all site traffic.
 Paid traffic only generated 6% of traffic.

-Search Engine Optimization (SEO) and Pay-Pay-Click (PPC) advertising have moved closer in benefit since then.
-Fast forward to 2019 and 65% of potential buyers click on paid ads.
+Search Engine Optimization (SEO) and Pay-Per-Click (PPC) advertising have moved ever closer in benefit since then.
+Fast forward to today and 65% of potential buyers are clicking on paid ads.

-But if you think SEO and PPC are mutually exclusive, you’re losing out to more informed competitors.
+But it’s not an either or situation.
+If you think SEO and PPC are mutually exclusive, you’re losing out to more informed competitors.

 So wait, is PPC part of SEO now?
 Well, no. Not exactly.

 People still trust organic results over paid results, but that difference isn’t as strong as it once was.
 While 7% of consumers said they viewed PPC ads “poorly” in 2016, that number dwindled to just 1% in 2018.

 That means more of your target customers could be opening up, embracing, clicking on, and converting in the PPC campaigns of your competitors—if you aren’t already taking advantage of PPC, it’s time you start.